HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Service Worker adoption

-A service worker is a script that the browser allows to run in the background independently from a web page.
+A Service Worker is a script that the browser allows to run in the background independently from a web page.
 It supports features that don't need direct user or web page interaction and offer rich offline experiences.

 The adoption of Service Workers has continued to steadily increase.
 While 1% of Mobile pages registered a service worker in 2020, 9% of Mobile pages ranked in the top 1,000 registered one in 2021.